minamelosh/Melosh-In-Japan-Map/README.md

-# Thrifty Shopping!
+# Melosh In Japan Map

-# See your local thrift shops mapped out for you!
-With their ratings and iby other regular thrifters!
+# Look at a map of the places I visited on my trip to Japan!
+Click the icons for some information and images about my time there!